 This deep set of proficiencies in multiple areas will increase your marketability in this fast-paced industry.
-From game programming to game writing, you'll graduate with a distinct set of state-of-the-art skills that an education in a traditional game art and animation program wouldn't provide.
+From game programming to game writing, you'll graduate with a distinct set of skills that encompass the following:

 CREATIVE THINKING AND AESTHETIC APPRECIATION

 - Generate innovative ideas and go beyond the obvious and already defined.

 - Recognize the underlying principles guiding the relevant aesthetics of a particular genre of work, art movement or artist.